 This expression means “it is snowing dog paw-sized snow flakes”.
 It is this kind of peaceful snowfall, which is falling silently in perfect calm straight from Mother Holle directly onto a winter wonderland landscape.
 This is a rather seldom phenomen since wind in Iceland is normality.

 With the winter only just beginning, I am sure I will continue this list with crazy-weather-expressions.
-Do you know any weather expressions in Icelandic?
+Do you know any weather expressions in Icelandic or have any funny phrase in your language?